Sreyas62/stocktracker-backend/README.md

 ## Features
 - **CRUD Operations**: Create, Read, Update, and Delete stocks in the portfolio.
 - **Real-time Updates**: Fetches real-time stock prices using an external API.
-- **CORS Configuration**: Configured CORS for interaction with a frontend hosted on `http://localhost:5173`.
+- **CORS Configuration**: Configured CORS for interaction with any link.
 - **Data Persistence**: Uses MySQL as the database for storing stock details.

 ---